cncf/tag-env-sustainability/governance/communication-channels.md

 ## Process for creating new Slack channels

-All channels must be created under [CNCF](https://slack.cncf.io) Slack.
-Currently TAG ENV has two Slack channels: main [#tag-environmental-sustainability](https://cloud-native.slack.com/archives/C03F270PDU6) channel and Green Reviews Working Group [#wg-green-reviews](https://cloud-native.slack.com/archives/C060EDHN431) channel.
+All Slack channels must be created in the [CNCF](https://slack.cncf.io) workspace.
+TAG ENV has a main channel [#tag-environmental-sustainability](https://cloud-native.slack.com/archives/C03F270PDU6) with complementary sub-channels for some working groups or projects.
+The goal is to always provide the main channel with meaningful information, even if a sub-channel exists.
+This should be done by posting the message in the main channel and posting a link to the message in the sub-channel.

 If a new Slack channel must be created, please ensure that following steps are followed as part of the process: